Add Too Much Information (TMI) to your Business Glossary

 TMI can distract from the purpose of any professional document or presentation.

-During another project we found ourselves faced with an accountant who was generating reports with the purpose of explaining the report.
+We once found ourselves faced with an accountant who was generating reports with the purpose of explaining the report.
 This sounds exactly as complicated as it actually was.
-These monthly reports literally exceeded 200 pages and she distributed 8-12 copies every month.
+These reports literally exceeded 200 pages and she distributed 8-12 copies every month.
 I am sure their photocopy distributor was a very happy provider!

 This accountant’s team of 3 people wasted countless hours and resources preparing reports that hardly anyone read or reviewed.
-As we began working to simplify the issue, we introduced our “Paper Reduction Act” process or “Save the Trees” Campaign:
+As we began working to simplify the issue, we introduced our “Paper Reduction Act” process also known as the “Save the Trees” Campaign:

 - Identify who needs to know which information.

 - Is the information available electronically?
 If not, can it be converted?

 - Identify and print KPI’s only and provide an index with hyperlinks to supporting documents.

 Monthly reports decreased to 9 pages in length and this practice was promoted across other plants.
 The accountant we worked with was recognized for her efforts in improving the system.
 Not only did she accept and embrace the change, but she also became an important advocate and supporter of our endeavors.

 Read more articles on our website, visit www.gesgrp.com.